 Leaders Must Communicate Strategy More Effectively

-We have yet to find an employee complain about their corporate strategy being over-communicated.
+We have yet to have an employee complain about their corporate strategy being over-communicated.
 With that being said, strategy communication is not about volume, slogans, emails, posters, or videos.
-Effective strategy communication is about frequently, consistently, and actively involving people in deep and meaningful two-way conversations about what really matters, how success will be measured, who does what, and why.
+Effective strategy communication is about meaning, relevance, frequency, consistency, and actively involving people in honest two-way conversations about:

 Why Corporate Strategy Communication Matters

-Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
-To create the necessary levels of strategic clarity, you must be able to clearly share, discuss, and debate strategic directions, plans, and priorities.
+Strategic clarity accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
+To create the necessary levels of strategic understanding, alignment, and commitment, leaders must be able to clearly share, discuss, and constructively debate strategic directions, plans, and priorities.

 The more effectively you clarify, communicate, and cascade your business strategy the more likely it is to be implemented as planned.
 But you may not currently be relying on the best way to pass along what matters most.
 There’s new research that could point you in a better direction about how to communicate strategy more effectively after your corporate strategy retreat.